Michail Ryklin: International dimension

 In 1992, Ryklin accepted a visiting professorship at Strasbourg.
 That was followed by a period of several years based primarily in the U.S.

 During 1992/93, he was a visiting professor and Fellow of the Society for the Humanities at Cornell University in Upstate New York.
 During 1993, he also took a visiting professorship at the University of California at San Diego.
 While he studied and taught in Paris, his wife had been able to visit him for the odd week.
 However, New York and California were too far from Moscow for that to be practical, so she had accompanied him throughout his time in America.
 There were no possibilities for a free-spirited Russian language writer and performer of poetry to recreate her Moscow career on the American West Coast, and Anna Alchuk desperately missed her life in Moscow.
 Russians who had grown up before 1991 had learned to think of Moscow as an intellectually stifling environment for intellectuals such as the Ryklins; however, by 1995 - and until around 2000 - there was a widespread perception that, when it came to freedom of thought and expression, Russia was becoming more like the rest of Europe by the day.
-During the middle part of the decade,bthe couple abandoned their life in America and returned home to Moscow.
+During the middle part of the decade, the couple abandoned their life in America and returned home to Moscow.
 In 1994, Michail Ryklin accepted a visiting professorship at the Russian State University for the Humanities.

 During the early 1990s, Ryklin had been able to become well networked, and among fellow academics well respected in the west.
 In 1994, he became a member of the New York Academy of Sciences.
 In 1995, he also became a regular correspondent-contributor for the West Berlin-based German edition of the quarterly cultural magazine "Lettre International", founded in 1988 and, since then, under the directorship of Frank Berberich, (who also served as editor-in-chief until 2003).
 For Michail Ryklin, "Lettre International" provided a platform that kept him on the radar of Europe's academic philosophers, and provided an involvement in the "European community of nations" in which, until 2003, it was still possible for some people - including, perhaps, Ryklin himself - to see Russia as a participant, though after 1999 an increasingly semi-detached one.

 In 1997, Ryklin accepted a senior research fellowship in Philosophical Anthropology at the Russian Academy of Sciences in Moscow.
 He then, in 1998, added a visiting professorship at the University of Bremen.
 In 2000, he became a founder member of the Walter Benjamin Society in Barcelona.
 In 2002, he took a visiting professorship at the University of Bristol in England.
 He then, in 2005, became a member of the Heiner Müller Society.